rolypolytoy/S1/README.md

 - Embedded control system
 - Mechanical frame and assembly

 The main cost-savers were making a custom diffusion pump design rather than lifting turbomol pumps from eBay- which also does wonders for reproducibility- as well as using electrostatic lenses rather than electromagnetic lenses, using tungsten thermionic sources, and perhaps most importantly using silicon photomultipliers instead of vacuum-tube photomultipliers.
 Each one of these changes reduces hundreds, thousands, or tens of thousands of dollars in unit costs using technological advances, without even compromising on performance.
+We also use only one secondary electron detector instead of SE, BSE, and a lot of redundant detectors.
+This allows us to make it cheap and high-quality, while still providing feature-complete, crisp imaging.

 ---